oscarcbryant/Portfolio-3/README.md

 We were tasked with deploying coding practices we have learnt during class over the past few months.

+We needed to ensure the project had numerous commits with code written cleanly and professionally.

 # Outcome

 You can access our most up-to-date profile page here: https://oscarcbryant.github.io/Portfolio-3/